dashpay/docs/masternodes/maintenance.rst

 Deterministic Masternode List.
 You can view this list in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP3 masternode.
+Note that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.

 .. _masternode-withdrawals: